saranshgrover/website/content/projects/markdown/politech.md

 Another challenge is that redistricting is not just about geometric boundaries - it includes other measures like demographic equality, density, voting patterns, age, gender, income levels, among many others.
 Hence, it is difficult to visually show how one districting is "better" than the other.
 Our approach to tackle this problem is to create an objective function value that represents how the district performs compared to the measures mentioned.
-In order to visaluize that, the objective function value is accompanied with a [http://www.cs.uml.edu/~phoffman/dna1/](RadViz) Visualization of the various measures.
+In order to visaluize that, the objective function value is accompanied with a [Radviz](http://www.cs.uml.edu/~phoffman/dna1/) Visualization of the various measures.
+In the example below, each district in a district plan is given a score for all the measures.
+As the redistricting happens live, the scores here change instantly, letting users know the exact cause and effect.
+They can play around with toggles and measure values to change the way the redistricting algorithm is done, and directly see the visualization impact.

 ![Radviz](/images/projects/politech-radviz.png)